Blender Hollandaise Sauce Recipe

 Is Hollandaise Sauce Safe to Eat?

-Hollandaise sauce is made with raw egg yolks, so some people are uneasy about using it.
-If this is you, I suggest buying pasteurized egg yolks.
-From personal experience, I have never had any issues with eating Hollandaise Sauce that was made with raw egg yolks.
+Hollandaise sauce is made with raw egg yolks, and if you are uneasy about that, I suggest buying pasteurized egg yolks.
+However, I have never had any issues with eating Hollandaise Sauce that was made with raw egg yolks.

 Adding acid, in this case, lemon juice, raises the temperature at which egg yolks cook, so we can heat them to 140˚F, killing the bacteria, but without cooking the egg.
 The hot butter also helps cook the egg yolks to about 145˚F to 150˚F, which is considered SAFE for consumption.
 Anything over 150˚F, and you’re risking the chance of curdled, scrambled eggs.